Can you have more than one life insurance policy?

 Is it okay to apply to multiple insurers at once?

 Applying to multiple insurance companies simultaneously for new coverage is not recommended by most insurance experts.
-When you submit a life insurance application, your request gets recorded in the Medical Information Bureau (MIB), which tells life insurance companies how much coverage you are eligible for.
+When you submit a life insurance application, your request gets recorded in the Medical Information Bureau (MIB), which exchanges confidential coded data about medical conditions and risk factors to alert insurers of potential omissions or errors in applicants’ reported medical histories.
 When the MIB shows multiple applications, it can make it look like you are applying for more coverage than you really need, which could ultimately lead to denied coverage.
+Any alerts from the MIB may prompt further investigation by the insurer but cannot alone justify an adverse underwriting decision.

 What are the alternatives to buying multiple life insurance policies?